klutchell/balena-frigate/README.md

 When it's done you should be able to access the access the app at <http://frigate.local>.

-You can use the included `code-server` to modify your `frigate.yml` directly on the device at <http://frigate.local:8080>.

 Additional usage instructions for Frigate can be found here: <https://blakeblackshear.github.io/frigate/>.

 ### Wyze bridge